Content table

 Sesame seeds

-For example, in one study women consumed sesame seed powder every day for 5 weeks.
+For example, in one study women consumed sesame seed powder daily for 5 weeks.
 This increased their estrogen, eased menopausal symptoms, and improved cholesterol.

 Chickpeas